All Episodes

 The lady in blue.

-I'm over here, I need to search you.
+Come over here, I need to search you.

-Come step onto the pavement, so I've got a little bit more.
+Come, step onto the pavement, so I've got a little bit more.

-You can leave your shoes on, it's okay.
+You can leave your shoes on.

 Step onto the pavement here.